scikit-adaptation/skada-bench/CONTRIBUTE.md

 2. If not, create a new issue with a clear title and detailed description.
 3. Use labels to categorize the issue (e.g., bug, enhancement, question).

-Thank you for contributing to DA-Bench!
+Thank you for contributing to SKADA-Bench!
 Your efforts help improve the project for everyone in the domain adaptation community.